best place to learn how to surf – Praia Azul

 Summer is the best time to learn how to surf.
 Along with warmer temperatures, summer also brings small-to-medium waves.
 Winter waves are bigger and should be reserved for those with more experience.
 As a beginner, best to plan your surf trip when the sun is high and the days are long for warm, safe fun.

 Of course this is the time when all Europe meets on the Atlantic Coast.
-However, Praia Azul is of the beaten path and free of crowds.
-Even though some of the biggest European surf hubs are just 30min away – Peniche and Ericeira- at praia Azul you can learn how to surf on an idyllic and almost virgin beach free of crowds.
+However, Praia Azul is of the beaten path, so with less crowds.
+Even though some of the biggest European surf hubs are just 30min away – Peniche and Ericeira- at praia Azul you can learn how to surf on an idyllic and almost virgin beach.

 - You can check out Lisbon and other towns